ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 In our case, the first two actions are executed by `analysis_constituents_stage1_cluster.py` and the third by `MakeNtuple_constituents2.cpp` .
 Since we are interested in the final ntuple, these two codes are executed jointly by `produceTrainingTrees_mp.py`, optimizing the times through the usage of multiprocessing.
 So the production of the training dataset from the generated samples is performed in two steps, which in the folloing will be referred to as _Stage1_ and _Stage_ntuple_.
-Even though the joint action of the two steps, an intermediate file is produced by _Stage1_, which will be saved in the ouptut directory (_OUTDIR_) with a recognizable name.
+Even though the joint action of the two steps, an intermediate file is produced by _Stage1_, which will be saved in the ouptut directory (_OUTDIR_), together with the final ntuples but with a recognizable name.

 For what concerns time:
 * _Stage1_ takes $\sim 3-4$ minutes per $10^6$ events (run on 8 cpus);